-The transmit spectrum shall not exceed the maximum of the interim transmit spectrum mask and –59 dBm/MHz at any frequency offset.
+The transmit spectrum shall not exceed the maximum of the interim transmit spectrum mask and -39 dBm/MHz at any frequency offset.
 Figure 36-66 (Example transmit spectral mask for an 80 MHz mask PPDU) shows an example of the resulting overall spectral mask when the –40 dBr spectrum level is above –59 dBm/MHz

-For an 80 MHz mask PPDU of EHT format, if the preamble puncturing is applied, the spectral mask is subject to the mask defined in…
+For an 80 MHz mask PPDU of EHT format, if the preamble puncturing is applied, the interim spectral mask is subject to the mask defined in…

 Change P.L.
 537.35 as below